timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 >  - Concrete classes are more likely to change than abstract classes.
 >  - Changing a class that has many dependents will result in widespread consequences.

-An example of an abstract class is when you inject *Wheel* into *Gear* such that *Gear* then depends on a *Duck* who responds to *diameter*, you are, however casually, defining an interface.
+An example of an abstract class is when you inject <span class="other-font">Wheel</span> into <span class="other-font">Gear</span> such that <span class="other-font">Gear</span> then depends on a *Duck* who responds to *diameter*, you are, however casually, defining an interface.
 This interface is an abstraction of the idea that a certain category of things will have a diameter.
 The abstraction was harvested from a concrete class; and depending on the abstraction is always safer than depending on a concretion because by its very nature, the abstraction is more stable.

 #### Summary ###